noah-spencer/noah-spencer.github.io/_pages/about.md

 ## Hi!
 I'm Noah.

-I'm an Evolutionary Biology PhD student at Arizona State University.
-During my undergraduate studies in my home state of West Virginia, I fell in love with insect endosymbionts while working in Dr. Rita Rio's lab.
-My current research in [the McCutcheon Lab](http://mccutcheonlab.org) (part of ASU's Biodesign Center for Mechanisms of Evolution) focuses on the cicada endosymbiont *Candidatus* Hodgkinia cicadicola and its [crazy genome instability](https://www.theatlantic.com/science/archive/2021/05/cicada-brood-x-bacteria-chaos/618808/).
+I'm an Evolutionary Biology PhD student at Arizona State University working in [the McCutcheon Lab](http://mccutcheonlab.org) (part of ASU's Biodesign Center for Mechanisms of Evolution).
+I study the cell biology of the bacterium *Candidatus* Hodgkinia cicadicola, a cicada endosymbiont with [crazy genome instability](https://www.theatlantic.com/science/archive/2021/05/cicada-brood-x-bacteria-chaos/618808/).

-I use transcriptomics and various imaging techniques to characterize the cell biological consequences of these extreme changes in *Hodgkinia*'s genome size and organization.
-In general, I am interested in how endosymbiosis ⁠— which has produced some of the simplest cellular organisms ⁠— can also produce astonishing biological complexity through both adaptive and non-adaptive mechanisms.

 ![Noah in Sedona, Arizona](images/noah_in_sedona.JPG)

-Follow me on Twitter [@faux_sneezes](https://twitter.com/faux_sneezes)
+Follow me on Twitter [@faux_sneezes](https://twitter.com/faux_sneezes) ...and/or on Mastodon [@noahspencer@fosstodon.org](https://fosstodon.org/@noahspencer)
 Email: <njspenc1@asu.edu>